cs10/fa18/bios/NiketBio.md

 My first time coding was in CS10 with Snap! during my first semester at Cal.
 Some languages I’ve programmed in are Python, Java, and C, as well as a little HTML and JavaScript doing web development for Cal Band.

 ## WHAT ARE YOUR HOBBIES?
 I love playing music and going to concerts.
-Some of the shows I’m looking forward to this spring are Tyler the Creator w/ Vince Staples and Fleet Foxes.
+Some of the shows I’m looking forward to this semester are Arcade Fire w/ Grizzly Bear and Interpol.

 ## WHAT ARE SOME OF YOUR TALENTS & SKILLS?
-I play piano, french horn, mellophone, and am currently learning guitar.
+I play piano, french horn, mellophone, and am currently trying to pick up guitar.

 ## HAVE YOU DONE ANYTHING REMARKABLE?
 HAS ANYTHING MEMORABLE HAPPENED TO YOU?
 My freshman year I had the chance to perform in the Super Bowl 50 halftime show with Coldplay, Beyoncé, and Bruno Mars!
-I've clung to that that as my go to fun fact ever since.
+I’ve clung to that that as my go to fun fact ever since.

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?
-Some cool classes I’m taking this semester are CS 161 (Computer Security), CS 170 (Algorithms), and Music 142 (Wind Ensemble).
-Other than that I’ll be doing some more coding for Cal Band and looking for internships!
+This semester I’m taking CS 162 (Operating Systems), CS 186 (Databases), and Music 158A (Sound and Music Computing).
+Besides classes and CS10, a lot of my hours go into preparing for each football game with the band.